brandoncroberts/chat-app-node.js-socket.io/README.md

 4. and open multiple browser windows to test the chat functionality

-In further implementations I will host this on a server so it can be run on the web.
+In further implementations I will host this on a server such as Heroku or Netlify